Hamza417/Felicity/README.md

 # Felicity

-*_Felcity_ is the third and final app of the three project I planned for my own learning, the first two are [Positional](https://github.com/Hamza417/Positional) and [Inure App Manager](https://github.com/Hamza417/Inure).*
+*_Felicity_ is the third and final app of the three project I planned for my own learning, the first two are [Positional](https://github.com/Hamza417/Positional) and [Inure App Manager](https://github.com/Hamza417/Inure).*